jlamb1/Blog/content/blog/Getting-into-the-Groove-The-CarGurus-Journey-to-Site-Reliability-Engineering/index.md

 title: "Getting into the Groove: The CarGurus Journey to Site Reliability Engineering"
 date: "2019-10-10T17:32:23.279Z"
 author: abonassera
+permalink: "/Getting into the Groove: The CarGurus Journey to Site Reliability Engineering/"
 tags:
 - SRE
 - culture